wpswings/event-tickets-manager-for-woocommerce/README.md

 * Event Tickets WooCommerce allows dynamic CSS to change the background and text of the ticket to give a dynamic look.

-## PLUGIN MEETS YOUR REQUIREMENT, SO
+## EVENTS MANAGER PLUGIN PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download Now**](https://downloads.wordpress.org/plugins/event-tickets-manager-for-woocommerce.zip)

 ##  WHAT IS INCLUDED IN FREE EVENT TICKETS MANAGER FOR WOOCOMMERCE PLUGIN